Skip to content

 Introduction

-In addition to implementing the full Couchbase Lite Java SDK API, Kotbase also provides the additional APIs available in the Couchbase Lite Android KTX SDK, which includes a number of Kotlin-specific extensions.
+In addition to implementing the full Couchbase Lite Java SDK API, Kotbase also provides some additional APIs available in the Couchbase Lite Android KTX SDK, which includes a number of Kotlin-specific extensions.

 This includes: